 The Ruby Dress and Top Sewing Pattern is a great project for the beginner sewist who wants to give garment sewing a try!
 The pattern features a contrast yoke and gathers for a comfortable and flattering fit without the need for bust darts, zippers, or closures.
 The armholes and neckline are bias-bound for an easy finish.
-Six women’s sizes (XS-XXL) in two lengths are included; the dress falls above the knee, while the top ends right at the hip.
+Nine women’s sizes in two lengths are included; the dress falls above the knee, while the top ends right at the hip.

 A note about this version of the dress

 I want to point something out about the version in these photos that is a bit different than the actual pattern, just to make sure there are no mix-ups: I used a different technique to finish the yoke with this particular dress, so instead of binding the armholes and neckline with bias tape (as the pattern shows), I lined the yoke so that it has two layers instead of one.
 It’s a nice way to finish the yoke, but it’s a bit more advanced and I didn’t want it to intimidate anyone, so I’ve made a video similar to the one for lining the Washi Dress.
 Click on the photo here to go straight to the page:

 This item is featured in the following blog posts:

 - How to sew Ruby with a divided yoke

 - Loominous Ruby and the sad tale of a jumpsuit gone awry

 - Ruby with a washi sleeve